paketo-buildpacks/pipeline-builder-canary/README.md

 # `gcr.io/paketo-buildpacks/pipeline-builder-canary`

-The Paketo Pipeline Build Canary Buildpack is a Cloud Native Buildpack that does nothing.
+The Paketo Pipeline Builder Canary Buildpack is a Cloud Native Buildpack that does nothing.
 It's primary purpose is to function as a validation for changes being made to the pipeline-builder.

 ## Behavior